Formula to Calculate Price to Earnings (PE Ratio)

 Find out the PE Multiple of Solid Stuff Inc.

-By using the price to earnings ratio, we get –
+By using the Price to earnings ratio formula, the calculation will be –

 - P/E Ratio = Market Price per Share / Earnings per Share